sonyafenge/dashboard/docs/user/installation.md

 ## Official release

-**IMPORTANT:** Before upgrading from older version of Dashboard to 1.7+ make sure to delete Cluster Role Binding for `kubernetes-dashboard` Service Account, otherwise Dashboard will have full admin access to the cluster.
+**IMPORTANT:** Before upgrading from older version of Dashboard to 1.7+ make sure to delete Cluster Role Binding for `centaurus-dashboard` Service Account, otherwise Dashboard will have full admin access to the cluster.

 ### Quick setup